EricYoung37/Chat-Room/README.md

 - [Docker Compose](https://docs.docker.com/compose/networking/).
 Note how the connection string (URI) matches the service name for the database in **the first example**.

 - [MongoDB Atlas](https://www.mongodb.com/developer/languages/javascript/getting-started-with-mongodb-and-mongoose/#:~:text=Connecting%20to%20MongoDB).

+### Client Port

+React client runs on 3000 by default.
+You may change this later.

 ## Run the App in Docker